AVEVA/sample-adh-stream_type_change-python/README.md

 ### Test Requirements

-In order to execute the test against a particular OCS namespace, the following assertions must be true:
+In order to execute the test against a particular ADH namespace, the following assertions must be true:
 - The namespace already has two or more TimeIndexed.[DataType] SDS Types.
 - The namespace does not already have any streams that match the testing syntax of `e2etest_for_{sds_type}_{i}_conversion`
 - The stream search pattern in appsettings matches the pattern for testing syntax.